puppetlabs/puppet_litmus/README.md

 `$: bundle exec matrix_from_metadata_v2 --custom-matrix matrix.json`

-> Note: The file should contain a valid Array of JSON Objects (i.e. `[{"label":"AlmaLinux-8","provider":"provision_service","image":"almalinux-cloud/almalinux-8","machine_type":"n1-standard-2"}, {"label":"RedHat-9-arm","provider":"provision_service","image":"rhel-9-arm64","machine_type":"t2a-standard-2"}, {..}]`), otherwise it will throw an error.
+> Note: The file should contain a valid Array of JSON Objects (i.e. see [here](https://github.com/puppetlabs/puppet_litmus/blob/main/docs/custom_matrix.json)), otherwise it will throw an error.

 ## Documentation